 That latter time period is however again simply the definition of the DPDM coherence time, so we have: $T\gtrsim T_\text{coh}(f_{A'})$. \footnote{ We note that if our analysis were over non-contiguous blocks, the criterion is simply that the start times of consecutive subseries are spaced by at least $T_\text{coh}(f_{A'})$, and not that the subseries' durations themselves must be at least $T_\text{coh}(f_{A'})$ long.
-However, we have mandated that there is no gap between consecutive subseries in order to maximize data usage, so the criterion for our analysis as constructed is indeed as stated in the text.} Since both $T\lesssim T_\text{coh}(f_{A'})$ and $T\gtrsim T_\text{coh}(f_{A'})$ are needed, we have to take $T\approx T_\text{coh}(f_{A'})$ for consistency. \footnote{ Technically, without additional assumptions, only point (1) holds for the case where $1/(f_{A'} v_{\textsc{dm}}^2) \gtrsim T_{\text{tot}}$, such that $T_{\text{coh}}(f_{A'}) = T_{\text{tot}}$ per \eqref{TcohDefn}.
-In that case, for point (2) to hold, the necessary assumption is simply that we wish to analyze \emph{all} the available data to maximize the statistical power of the search; we implement this assumption by analyzing the whole dataset coherently with $T=T_{\text{tot}}$ in this case.
-Since we define $T_{\text{coh}}(f)$ such that $\max\lb[T_{\text{coh}}(f)\rb] = T_{\text{tot}}$, this case is automatically handled correctly by the discussion in the main text. }
+However, we have mandated that there is no gap between consecutive subseries in order to maximize data usage, so the criterion for our analysis as constructed is indeed as stated in the text.}